eReolen/base/README.md

 # Docker
-This repository comes with an `docker-compose.yml` to run the stack in docker and a makefile to easy the usage.
+This repository comes with an `docker-compose.yml` to run the stack in docker and a makefile to ease the usage.
 The setup exposes access to http (nginx and varnish) and mysql.

 The service labels in the compose file is the ones that should be used